Les Brown (bandleader): Biography

 Les Brown and the Band of Renown performed with Bob Hope on radio, stage and television for almost fifty years.
 They did 18 USO Tours for American troops around the world, and entertained over three million people.
 Before the Super Bowls were televised, the Bob Hope Christmas Specials were the highest-rated programs in television history.
 Tony Bennett was "discovered" by Bob Hope and did his first public performance with Brown and the Band.

 The first film that Brown and the band appeared in was Seven Days' Leave (1942) starring Victor Mature and Lucille Ball.
-Rock-A-Billy Baby, a low-budget 1957 film, was the Band of Renown's second, and in 1963 they appeared in the Jerry Lewis' comedy The Nutty Professor playing their theme song "Leapfrog".
+Rock-A-Billy Baby, a low-budget 1957 film, was the Band of Renown's second, and in 1963 they appeared in the Jerry Lewis' comedy The Nutty Professor playing their theme song "Leap Frog".

 Brown and the Band were also the house band for The Steve Allen Show (1959–1961) and the Dean Martin Show (1965–1972).
 Brown and the band performed with virtually every major performer of their time, including Frank Sinatra, Ella Fitzgerald and Nat King Cole.
 The annual Les Brown Big Band Festival, started March 2006 in Les' hometown, features area big bands preserving the songs of the big band era.
 At the 2012 festival celebrating the 100th birthday anniversary, the town of Reinerton renamed the street near Les' birthplace to Les Brown Lane.
 In 2013 his hometown of Reinerton, PA adopted as the town's official slogan: Reinerton: The Town of Renown in honor of Les and his band.

 Les Brown Sr. died of lung cancer in 2001, and was interred in the Westwood Village Memorial Park Cemetery in Los Angeles, California.
 He was survived by his wife Evelyn, son Les Jr., and daughter Denise.
 He was 88 years old at the time of his death.

-His grandson, Jeff "Swampy" Marsh, co-created the show Phineas and Ferb and Milo Murphy's Law.
+His grandson, Jeff "Swampy" Marsh, co-created the Disney Channel animated series Phineas and Ferb and Milo Murphy's Law.

 Brown was inducted into the North Carolina Music Hall of Fame in 2010.

 Les Brown Jr.

 In 2001, Les Brown Jr. (1940–2023), became the full-time leader of the Band of Renown.
-It continues to perform throughout the world and have a regular big band show in Branson, Missouri.
+It performed throughout the world and had a regular big band show in Branson, Missouri.
 Brown Jr. also hosted a national radio show on the Music of Your Life network.
 Brown Jr. was a television actor in the 1960s (Gunsmoke, General Hospital, The Baileys of Balboa, Gilligan's Island), a rock musician and producer who worked with Carlos Santana, and a concert promoter for many country music artists including Merle Haggard and Loretta Lynn.
 In 2004, Brown Jr. received the "Ambassador of Patriotism" award from the POW Network.
 Brown Jr. died from cancer at his home in Branson, Missouri, on January 9, 2023, at the age of 82.